my-ts-org/teamspeak-query-wrapper/README.md

    - Assign the required permissions
    - Note down the username and password

+You may use your existing serveradmin query account for authentication.
+Since the wrapper runs on your own server, your credentials remain secure and are never exposed externally.

 ## Usage

 Access the API endpoint in your browser or make a GET request to: